VeggieVampire/I2C-1602-LCD/README.md

 Weather Example:<br>
 Example is using Tulsa, OK
-change 'tulsa%2C%20ok' to your city or town and your state to get the weather. to run it type ./print.py $(./weather.sh) ./print.py $(./weather.sh)
+change 'tulsa%2C%20ok' to your city or town and your state to get the weather. to run it type <br>
+./print.py $(./weather.sh)